Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test9_clue_analysis(gemini).md

 ## 2. Quality Scores (Rate 1-5)

-### Informed Clues: 4/5
+### Informed Clues: 5/5
-**Very Good - Exceeds expectations**
+**Excellent - Outstanding**

-Both samples are specific to 'country' by referencing borders, inhabitants, culture, and traditions.
-They avoid using the word 'country'.
+The informed clues are highly specific and directly point to 'country' without using the word or its variations.
+They cover geographical, political, and cultural aspects that are unique to the concept.
+For example, 'vast territory,' 'borders, governments,' and 'shared identity' are all strong indicators.

 ✅ Strengths:
 - Generally specific and relate to correct answer